-Your Normal Retirement Date is the first day of the month coinciding with or next following your attainment of Normal Retirement Age (age 65).
+Your Normal Retirement Date is the first day of the month coinciding with or following age 65.

 Benefit Amount and Payment

 When you retire from Windstream at or after your Normal Retirement Date, you will receive a monthly pension from the Plan for as long as you live.
 However, see the discussion of Optional Forms of Retirement Benefit Payments section of this SPD.
 Your pension payments start on the first day of the month following your retirement, provided you have completed all required application materials.